HughEvans01/Converter_Site/README.md

 ## Usage

-> With local copy: open index.html with browser of your choice.
+'''With local copy: open index.html with browser of your choice.'''

 OR

-> Without local copy: open  https://hughevans01.github.io/Converter_Site/ with browser of your choice.
+'''Without local copy: open  '''https://hughevans01.github.io/Converter_Site/ with browser of your choice.'''

 ## Contributing